Organizational Privacy Practices

 - Train staff to accept and honor cards without question.

-- Offer clipboards, tablets, or slips instead of voiced data collection.
+- Offer clipboards, tablets, or written slips instead of relying on voiced data collection when possible.

-- Keep counters clear of overheard conversations of direct sensitive details to a side area.
+- Keep counters clear of unnecessary sensitive discussion and move direct personal confirmations to a quieter side area when appropriate.

 Clinical & Service Settings

-- Use cards as a non-verbal cue for privacy.
+- Use PAM-Cards as a non-verbal cue that greater discretion is preferred.

-- Integrate PAM cards into intake registration flows.
+- Integrate PAM-Cards into intake or registration workflows where feasible.

-- Ensure staff know that presenting a PAM card = request for discretion.
+- Ensure staff understand that presenting a PAM-Card signals a request for quieter, more deliberate communication.

 Polite, Professional Scripts